A New Spirituality of Old Ideas

 People from all walks of life identify with established religions.
 But in Western societies of the 21st century, all religions are suffering a similar fate—attendance at religious services is falling abruptly—and the trend continues.
-Churches, synagogues, mosques, and temples struggle to find eager participants as more and more people distance themselves from any kind of traditional religion.
-In all cases, the greatest drop occurs among the younger generations, who have a declining interest in any religion.

 Materialism cheapens human life.
-102.6.10

 – The Urantia Book

 While all this was going on, renewed European military interventions in the Middle East and South Asia had the unintended consequence of introducing Eastern religions to European society.
 Translations of Sanskrit texts by the French scholar, Eugène Burnouf, were among the first, including an Introduction to the History of Indian Buddhism (1844) and the Buddhist text, Lotus Sutra (1852).
-Following on his heels was F. Max Müller, who edited a 50-volume set of translations entitled The Sacred Books of the East (1879).
+Following on his heels was F. Max Müller, who edited a 50-volume set of translations titled The Sacred Books of the East (1879).

-In North America, the Romantic era appeared as the New Thought movement, an intellectual and spiritual trend flourishing by the latter half of the 1800s and becoming particularly popular in the early 1900s.
+In North America, the Romantic era emerged as the New Thought movement, an intellectual and spiritual trend that flourished in the latter half of the 1800s and became particularly popular in the early 1900s.
 Unlike Romanticism, this movement was overwhelmingly spiritual in nature.
-It borrowed ideas from Greek and Roman philosophies as well as Eastern religions, primarily because of the recent European translations.
-Subsequently, many Hindu and Buddhist beliefs were interlaced with those of Christianity to create an age of syncretic spiritualism, one manifesting in many forms.

-The New Thought movement had a tremendous effect on Western spiritualism and religious culture, transforming both Eastern spiritual traditions as well as those of mainstream Christianity.
+The New Thought movement had a tremendous effect on Western spirituality and religious culture, transforming both Eastern spiritual traditions as well as those of mainstream Christianity.
 Some prominent contributors of the time include Prentice Mulford, James Allen, Ralph Waldo Emerson, William James, Napoleon Hill, Joseph Murphy, A. K. Mozumdar, Ernest Holmes, and the prolific William W. Atkinson.

 The ideas embraced in the New Thought era receded during the world wars but enjoyed a notable resurgence during the counterculture movement of the 1960s, when many young people again shunned traditional Christian thought and began to explore alternative religions, especially Eastern ones.